GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 You can view an even higher resolution image when you view the PDF in your browser by clicking on the filename ["Voron_2.4_Tool_Head_PCB__Wiring_Harness_400ppi.pdf"](https://github.com/GadgetAngel/Voron2.4_My_Build_Log/blob/main/Voron2.4_My_Build_Log/Wiring_Harness_Diagram/Voron_2.4_Tool_Head_PCB__Wiring_Harness_400ppi.pdf) and then hit the download button. -->

-## A Picture of the "Litter Box" "DC Electronics Case Wiring Diagram" for QUEEN:
+## A Picture of the "Voron 2.4 DC Electrical Wire Routing Diagram" for QUEEN:

 Coming Soon.